sordina/churros/README.md

 Use-case is CSP like scenarios where you need a graph of actors.

+Developed from a history of attempting to use co-routines libraries for setting up complicated asynchronous processes such as collections of MIDI instruments, etc, but being frustrated by not easily being able to conditionally consume and emit events.

 Advantages over other alternatives:

 * Focus on IO processes
 * Dynamic choice of consumption/production
 * Arrow instance
 * Choice of transport via the `Transport` class

+Disadvantages:

+* No pure interface!
+* No expressive return type encoded in the Churro datatype (could this be addressed?)
+* Limited ability to perform lock-step computation (although this is by design)

 See [Hackage](https://hackage.haskell.org/package/churros-0.1.0.0/candidate) for more info!